 Quantitative quality levels may also influence the choice of proper quality assurance techniques.
-For instance, systems with different software fault tolerance features may devolve appreciably more supplementary cost than the ones without them.
-Consequently, they may be useful for extremely dependable systems or safety critical systems, where huge business operations and people’s lives may depend on the accurate work of software systems.
+For instance, systems with different software fault tolerance features may devolve appreciably more supplementary costs than the ones without them.
+Consequently, they may be useful for extremely dependable systems or safety-critical systems, where huge business operations and people’s lives may depend on the accurate work of software systems.

 To reach quality purposes it is necessary to identify where we are and how far away we are from the specified quality purposes.
 To get such information, objective assessment using some quality models on collected data from the quality assurance activities is essential.